didit-protocol/didit-sdk/README.md

 Additionally you can configure your **Didit** connection with more custom props:

 - `authMethods`: The authentication methods you want to enable for your users (Default: `['google', 'apple', 'wallet']`)
+- `authBaseUrl`: The base URL of a custom backend with **Didit** auth for email based authentication methods and token revalidation (Default: `https://apx.didit.me/auth`)
 - `walletAuthBaseUrl`: The base URL of your custom backend with **Didit** auth for wallet auth method (Default: `https://apx.didit.me/auth`)
 - `emailAuthMode`: The mode of the email based authentication methods.
 It can be either `popup` or `redirect` (Default: `popup`)
 - `walletAuthorizationPath`: Custom path for wallet authorization endpoint (Default: `/v2/wallet-authorization/`)